aadityatamrakar/option_chain_analysis/README.md

 You can also select expiry date, the data will be filtered and shown for that expiry only.

+## Update 30 Aug 2020

+NSE India upgraded their API security.
+I have fixed the code in private repository.
+If your project is dependent on this library, I can give the code at cost.
+Email me: aaditya.span@gmail.com for more details.

 ## Data Accuracy

 The data is being fetched in realtime when a user visits the webpage via server.
 The data is accurate and unmodified version of NSE option chain.
 I have used CURL for scrapping option chain data which I found was working, NodeJs Request and Native HTTPs library was not working.